 Both over-the-counter and prescription medications that stimulate the patient’s system can cause them to “crash” or become sleepy or weak unexpectedly.
 If this happens while driving, the police will probably suspect you of DUI and put you under arrest.

 When you need pain relief after surgery, your doctor may prescribe OxyContin, Vicodin, or something similar.
 These, like many other drugs, are likely to make you very sleepy to dull the pain and allow you to rest.
 You can slur words, have trouble thinking clearly, and be unable to react to sudden situations when driving.
 As such, you could end up with a DUI from the pain medication.

 Situations where you can be charged with DUI without having anything to drink

 When an officer charges someone with DUI, they only need to prove that you were in control of a vehicle and that your ability to drive was impaired by some substance.
 For example:

-You have been fighting a terrible cough for weeks and finally decide to take over-the-counter cold medicine.
+- You have been fighting a terrible cough for weeks and finally decide to take over-the-counter cold medicine.
 The medicine includes a warning on the label that consumers should not drive after taking it because it can cause drowsiness.
 You take the medicine before work because you don’t want to spend the day coughing, and you get in your car to head to work.

 Any person who takes over-the-counter medication should be sure to read the label before they take the medication and drive.
 Likewise, any person taking prescription medication should talk to their doctor or pharmacist to find out if the medication may cause drowsiness or dull the senses in some way.
 Being charged with driving under the influence is a very real risk for people taking certain medications.